CrunchyData/postgres-operator/docs/content/guides/data-migration.md

 Now that we've identified all of our volumes and required directories, we're ready to create our new cluster!

 Below is a complete PostgresCluster that includes everything we've talked about.
-After your `PostgreCluster` is created, you should remove the `spec.dataSource.volumes` section.
+After your `PostgresCluster` is created, you should remove the `spec.dataSource.volumes` section.

 ```
 apiVersion: postgres-operator.crunchydata.com/v1beta1